Lytrix/Teensy4-i2s-TDM/README.md

 ## Features

 * 2 channel i2s
-* 4 channel TDM (more channels can be added by duplicating the channel logic)
+* 4 channel TDM (more channels can be added by duplicating the channel logic in input_i2s.cpp, output_i2s.cpp and buffer_queue.h)
 * 16/24/32 Bit, 44.1/48/96/192 Khz audio processing
 * Completely stand-alone library, does not depend on the Teensy Audio library.
 * Retains some of the Codec controllers from the Audio Library like DMA.